5olitude/ecommerce/README.md

 	    Pincode    *string            `json:"pin_code" bson:"pin_code"`
         }

-- If the user has ordered something the struct look like this  having an embedded struct inside a struct , here we define the ProductUser as a slice(A person can buy more than one product right?) and a payement struct to define Cash on delivery or digital payement
+- If the user has ordered something the struct look like the one in below,  having an embedded struct inside a struct , here we define the ProductUser as a slice(A person can buy more than one product right?) and a payement struct to define Cash on delivery or digital payement

          type Order struct {
 	        Order_ID       primitive.ObjectID `bson:"_id"`